duckietown/AIDO18_baselines/tasks/AIDO18_E_LF1_PIM/LF_IL_tensorflow/README.md

 For ease of use a Makefile is provided to support all steps in using this template.

-## Installation of dependencies
+## Create new virtual environment with the dependencies

-Type
+Creates virtual environment and installs all the necessary dependencies.

 ```
 make install
 ```

-## Downloading of logs
+## Download logs

-Type
+Searches and downloads the logs(bag files) which are defined in the download_logs.py script.

 ```
 make download
 ```

-## Preprocessing of logs by extracting into HDF5
+## Preprocessing of logs and save into HDF5 files

-Type
+Extracts topics from bag files, synchronizes images with velocities and saves the data into HDF5 files.

 ```
 make preprocess